 1 small pieced Ginger *grated

-2 tablespoons Potato Starch OR Corn Starch *mixed with 2 to 3 tablespoons Water
+2 tablespoons Potato Starch OR Corn Starch *mixed with 2 tablespoons Water

 1 Spring Onion *finely chopped